Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-begin.md

 # Before you begin

-Make sure you have the prerequisites&mdash;and take some first steps.
+Make sure you have the prerequisites, and take some first steps.

+***"first steps" not quite logical in a "Before" topic.
+Revisit.***

 ## Prerequisites